 first In LEED - design + designated LEED AP

-(2011-2012) The KIC Campus, designed at Gensler for ShuiOn Land, seeks to become Shanghai’s first LEED Platinum project.
+(2011-2012) The KIC Campus, designed at Gensler for ShuiOn Land.
+Designed to be Shanghai's first LEED Platinum project.

 -